bryan-lunt/btc_address_checker/README.md

 # Output

-Output will be in the tab-separated format `<address>	<TRUE or FALSE>	<BALANCE>` with the balance expressed in Satoshis.
-(0.00000001 BTC)
+Output will be in the tab-separated format `<address>	<TRUE or FALSE>	<BALANCE>` with the balance expressed in BTC.
 So, a balance line like

 ```
-1DS57SoKe2bRxBuR2ayjjz3tb5JFxsdZEk      TRUE    6800000
+1DS57SoKe2bRxBuR2ayjjz3tb5JFxsdZEk      TRUE    0.06800000
 ```

 means that that address has a non-zero balance of 0.068 BTC.

+Previously, the balance was expressed in Satoshis, and future versions may make this an optional behaviour.

 # Required Libraries